jeanbaptistemora/fluidattacks-universe2/docs/src/docs/security/confidentiality/encryption-rest.md

 [AES256 ciphered](/criteria/data/185)
 redundant data centers.

-- All the exploits are stored encrypted using AES256 keys.
+- Our exploits are stored encrypted using AES256 keys.

 - All ASM data is stored